Aquafina-water-bottle/jp-mining-note/docs/docs/compiletimeoptions.md

-Just like {{ RTOs }}, compile-time options are also options that are applied globally to each JPMN card.
+Just like {{ RTOs }}, compile options are also options that are applied globally to each JPMN card.

-The difference between runtime options and compile-time options is that compile-time options require you to [build the note](building.md) on your machine to use.
+The difference between runtime options and compile options is that compile options require you to [build the note](building.md) on your machine to use.
 Runtime options can be accessed and changed without having to build the note.